mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 <a name="000"></a>
 #### 0:00 start of recording

-The last sentence of the main subject of [Fukanzazengi – Universal Recommendation for Zazen](glossary#fukanzazengi) – says:
+The last sentence of the main subject of [*Fukanzazengi* – Universal Recommendation for Zazen](glossary#fukanzazengi) – says:

 > For you must know that just there, in [zazen](glossary#zazen), the right [dharma](glossary#dharma) is manifesting itself, and that from the first, [dullness](glossary#dullness) and [distraction](glossary#distraction) are struck aside.

-This is a sort of conclusion of the main subject in Fukanzazengi.
+This is a sort of conclusion of the main subject in *Fukanzazengi*.
 If you do zazen, “the right dharma is manifesting itself” means that the original nature of the self is manifesting, very naturally.
 And also [it means] that “from the first, dullness and distraction are struck aside”: from the first, distraction and dullness are going away by themselves, even though there is nothing to force them to go away.
 This is the real meaning of [shikantaza](glossary#shikantaza).
 It is pretty difficult to understand, but this is really true.
 You experience it in your daily living.
 Life is really based on this teaching.

 When you yourself manifest, if you manifest yourself as you really are, at that time, very naturally, “from the first, dullness and confusion and distraction are struck aside” – because you are manifesting yourself as you really are, from moment to moment.
 In other words, you can stand up straight, right now, right here, [and] that means you can manifest yourself.
 So if you can stand up straight, right now, right here, that means you can't be stumbling over distractions.
 From the first, they are struck aside.